acer51-doctom/acer51-doctom/README.md

 - 👋 Hi, I’m @acer51-doctom
 - 👀 I’m interested in making new friends
-- 🌱 I’m currently learning japanese and coding
+- 🌱 I am learning how to code
-- 💞️ I’m looking to collaborate on nothing lol
-- 📫 How to reach me contact me on my professional mail adress : acerstudio19@gmail.com